 IEHP covers surgery to correct or repair abnormal structures of the body to improve or create a normal appearance to the extent possible.
-Abnormal structures of the body are those caused by congenital defects, developmental abnormalities, trauma, infection, tumors, disease, or breast reconstruction after a mastectomy.
-Some limitations and exceptions may apply.
+Abnormal structures of the body are those caused by congenital defects, developmental abnormalities, trauma, infection, tumors, diseases, or treatment of disease that resulted in loss of a body structure, such as a mastectomy.
+Some limits and exceptions may apply.